-U.S. hotspots grow as virus cases surpass 620,000 globally
+U.S. hotspots grow as virus cases surpass 640,000 globally

-DETROIT (AP) — As confirmed coronavirus cases in the United States led the world — with more than 105,000 infections — cities such as Detroit, Chicago and New Orleans grew as hotspots Saturday, while the virus continued to pummel New York City and also made its way into rural America.
+DETROIT (AP) — As the United States led the world with confirmed coronavirus cases, cities such as Detroit, Chicago and New Orleans grew as hotspots Saturday, while the virus continued to pummel New York City and made its way into rural America.

-In parts of Africa, meanwhile, virus prevention measures took a violent turn as countries imposed lockdowns and curfews or sealed off major cities, with police in Kenya firing tear gas and officers elsewhere captured on video hitting people with batons.
-Russia said its borders would be fully closed as of Monday.
+Elsewhere, Russia said its borders would be fully closed as of Monday, while in parts of Africa, pandemic prevention measures took a violent turn, with Kenyan police firing tear gas and officers elsewhere seen on video hitting people with batons.

-The number of worldwide infections surpassed 620,000 with more than 28,000 deaths as new cases also stacked up quickly in Europe, according to a tally by John Hopkins University.
-While the U.S. now leads the world in reported cases, five countries exceed its roughly 1,700 deaths: Italy, Spain, China, Iran and France.
+Worldwide infections surpassed 640,000 with nearly 30,000 deaths as new cases also stacked up quickly in Europe, according to a tally by John Hopkins University.
+The U.S. leads the world in reported cases with more than 112,000, but five countries exceed its roughly 1,700 deaths: Italy, Spain, China, Iran and France.
+Italy alone now has 10,023 deaths, the most of any country.

 New York remained the worst-hit U.S. city.
 Gov. Andrew Cuomo said defeating the virus will take “weeks and weeks and weeks.”
+The U.N. donated 250,000 protective face masks to the city and Cuomo delayed state’s presidential primary from April 28 to June 23.

+But Cuomo said he knew nothing of President Donald Trump’s suggestion of some kind of quarantine for New York and parts of New Jersey and Connecticut, all hit hard by the coronavirus.

+The federal government generally does not have the power to impose such restrictions on states.
+Trump made the comments on his way to Norfolk, Virginia, to see off a U.S. Navy medical ship en route to New York City to help with the response there.

 Cases also have been rising rapidly in cities such as Detroit, where poverty and poor health have been problems for years.
 The number of infections surged to 1,381, with 31 deaths recorded, as of noon Saturday.